Hackley Library

 The Hackley Library is a historic library in Muskegon, Michigan.
 It was a gift to the school board from lumber baron Charles Hackley to the City of Muskegon Public Schools and opened in 1890.
 It is listed on the Michigan Register of Historic Places.
-The library is at 316 West Webster Avenue.
-The library also owns the historic Torrent House across the street where genealogy records are housed.
+The library is at 316 West Webster Avenue and owns the historic Torrent House across the street where genealogy records are housed.